bwelson/TIME-SERIES-ANALYSIS/README.md

 - Bank of Ghana for data access
 - R Core Team and package developers (`forecast`, `tseries`, `ggplot2`)
-- KNUST Department of Statistics for computational resources

 ---

 ## License

 This project is available for academic and research use.
-Please cite appropriately.

 ---